SignLLM: Sign Language Production Large Language Models: Experiments and Discussions

 \subsection{Ablation Evaluation}

-\textbf{Performance.} Table \ref{tab:data_augmentation_results} indicates our last two innovative strategies significantly improve the model's performance, our new RL Loss and PLC technique, contributing to substantial improvements.
-In addition, despite the demonstrable improvement RL Loss facilitates in the development set, its effectiveness is less apparent in the test set.
-However, a completely different picture emerges when we combine RL Loss with the PLC.
-This innovative integration led to a considerable improvement in the ROUGE score on the test set, showcasing the positive impact of our proposed technique.
-We speculate that this is due to \textit{``Reinforcement learning is weak in unknown environments, whereas PLC enhances adaptability.''}
+\textbf{Performance.} Ablation results in Table \ref{tab:data_augmentation_results} indicates our four innovative strategies (Prompt2LangGloss, MLSF modes, RL Loss and PLC module) significantly improve the model's performance, and four strategies contribute to substantial improvements.
+When replacing the standard MSE Loss with RL Loss, we observe a significant improvement in the model’s performance.
+These results show that PLC has successfully enhanced the adaptability of the original RL Loss to unknown environments.
+Incorporating the PLC module further enhances these gains.
+We also note that the base model with MSE, when upgraded with Prompt2LangGloss, achieves higher scores with the new mode, slightly underperforming compared to the MLSF mode but far surpassing the baseline model in the first row.
+This indicates that, with sufficient data, the Prompt2LangGloss mode demonstrates good usability, and we explore this further in the supplementary materials.

-In Figure \ref{fig:former_barline}, we compare the performance of the Base model with different module schemes.
-The comparison is primarily based on observing the variability of DTW scores across epochs to assess the effectiveness of each approach.
-We observe that: (i) The standalone use of the Prompt2LangGloss model exhibits the lowest efficiency, as it introduces noise by incorporating prompts and tokenizers, which is also evident in Table \ref{tab:data_augmentation_results}. (ii) The combination of the two RL methods shows modest performance improvement compared to using each method individually although it is not statistically significant, suggesting that there is still potential for enhancing this approach further.
-Exploring optimization techniques for each RL method could be considered to achieve better results. (iii) In the most noteworthy aspect of reducing training time, they have played a significant role.
-Compared to the Base setting, using the RL Loss with PLC setting achieves the ``Late'' stage in just 72.9\% of the time.
+In Fig.~\ref{fig:former_barline}, we compare the Base model's performance with different module schemes.
+The ablation comparison is primarily based on observing the variability of DTW scores across epochs to assess the effectiveness of each approach.
+We observe that: (i) The standalone use of the Prompt2LangGloss model exhibits the lowest efficiency, as it introduces noise by incorporating prompts and tokenizers, which is also evident in Table \ref{tab:data_augmentation_results}. (ii) The combination of the two RL methods shows modest performance improvement compared to using each method individually, although it is not statistically significant.
+Future work could explore adaptive weighting mechanisms or hierarchical integration of these methods to leverage their complementary strengths fully. (iii) In terms of training efficiency, they significantly reduce training time.
+Compared to the base setting, our RL Loss with PLC approach reduces training time by 27.1\%, which is crucial for training large-scale sign language models.
+Our ablation studies reveal that RL-based sample prioritization not only enhances training efficiency but also provides a scalable, unified, multilingual SLP framework.